Foxtrot123-png/Multi-modal-News-Bias-Detection-and-Analyzing-LLM-performance-for-debiasing/README.md

 Multimodal classifier → BERT (text) + ResNet-34 (images) with cross-attention.

-Fusion model → Combines text-only and multimodal predictions using XGBoost.
+Fusion model → Combines text-only and multimodal predictions using XGBoost for batch prediction or Concatenation for Single Values Prediction

 LLM Debiasing → GPT-2 and GEMINI used to rewrite biased news into more neutral text.